Regularizable collinear periodic solutions in the $n$-body problem with arbitrary masses: Introduction

 The breakthrough is the proof of the famous Figure-Eight solution in the equal mass three body problem by Chenciner and Montgomery \cite{CM00}.
 After that many new periodic solutions have been found and proved using action minimization methods.
 The main difficulty is always to show the corresponding minimizers are collision-free.
 It is impossible to give a complete list of the literature, we refer the readers to \cite{FT04}, \cite{Ch08}, \cite{Yu17} and the references within.

-So far almost all the periodic solutions were found as collision-free minimizers under different symmetric constraints.
-Because of this, certain equality condition \eqref{eq;mass-equal} needs to be satisfied by the masses.
-Up to our knowledge, the only result that holds for unequal masses is the proof of the retrograde orbits in the three body problem by Chen \cite{Ch08} (however the masses still need to satisfy certain conditions, which do not hold for any choice of masses).
+For almost all the periodic solutions found using minimization method, the masses need to satisfy various equalities required by the symmetric constraints.
+In particular some of the masses, if not all of them, need to be equal, for details see Section \ref{sec;extra-sym}.
+Up to our knowledge, the only results that hold for unequal masses are \cite{Ch08}, \cite{Chen12} and \cite{Chen21} (however the masses still need to satisfy certain conditions, which do not hold for any choice of masses).
 From this point of view, Theorem \ref{thm:MainThm} is the first result that establishes the existence of periodic solutions for any $n$ and any choice of masses using action minimization methods.

-The standard approaches to rule out collisions in action minimizers are \emph{local deformation}, \emph{Marchal's average method} and \emph{level esitimate}.
+The standard approaches to rule out collisions in action minimizers are \emph{local deformation}, \emph{Marchal's average method} and \emph{level estimate}.
 Here we use none of them, but just the monotonicity of the solution, so the proof is simple and elementary.

 As the solutions we found are collinear, they can not always be collision-free.
 However since they are block-regularizable, they can still be used to explain the behavior of the nearby solutions and understand the global dynamics of the problem.
 Compare to collision-free periodic solutions, so far there are much less results about regularizable periodic solutions based on action minimization methods.
 Besides \cite{Ve08}, \cite{Sh11} and \cite{Yan12} mentioned above, up to our knowledge there is also \cite{MVV13}.